-Michigan Tech offers Peace Corps Master’s International Programs (PCMI) in eight departments.
-PCMI students combine a master’s degree with Peace Corps service.
-Michigan Tech is the nation's largest Master's International campus, and our students have served in 45 countries around the world.
+Michigan Tech partnered with the U.S. Peace Corps for 20 years to offer Peace Corps Master’s International Programs (PCMI) across campus.
+PCMI students combined a master’s degree with Peace Corps service.
+From 2005 until Peace Corps retired the program in 2016, Michigan Tech was the nation's largest Master's International campus.
+Our students have served in 52 countries around the world.

 Supporting Peace Corps at Michigan Tech